martinsohn/ADAttributeHound/README.md

 # ADAttributeHound

 ADAttributeHound is an [OpenGraph](https://bloodhound.specterops.io/opengraph/overview) extension for [BloodHound](https://bloodhound.specterops.io) that exports Active Directory custom attributes as node properties.
 BloodHound ingestion will make the properties merge with existing nodes otherwise it creates new nodes.
+ADAttributeHound enables targeted attribute collection for SharpHound Enterprise, and SharpHound CE which has the flag `-CollectAllProperties`.

 ![](./adattributehound.png)